Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Changing the color or print of your glasses frames can affect your vision too.
 Case in point: If you’ve previously had solid black frames, switching to colored prints or metallic paints may mean your eyes need some time to adjust to the bright shades and light reflection (in the case of the metallic hues).

-How Long Does It Take to Adjust to New Glasses?
+How Long Does It Take To Adjust to New Glasses?

 If you’re wondering how long it takes to adjust to new glasses, the general rule of thumb is a few days, although in some cases, it can take up to two weeks.

 The exact duration depends on your new eyewear, as different lenses and frames impact the adjustment period.
-For example, if you’ve switched from single vision lenses to progressive lenses, you may take longer to get used to your new glasses.
-In comparison, someone who has stuck to single vision lenses (albeit at a higher prescription) may need a shorter time to adjust.
+For example, if you’ve switched from single-vision lenses to progressive lenses, you may take longer to get used to your new glasses.
+In comparison, someone who has stuck to single-vision lenses (albeit at a higher prescription) may need a shorter time to adjust.

 People with astigmatism (a type of refractive error in which the cornea isn’t perfectly shaped) should also expect a slight delay in their adjustment period as their eyes get used to the new way of processing images around them.
 The same goes for those who’ve gotten a significant boost in prescription power.